Korn inequalities for incompatible tensor fields in three space dimensions with conformally invariant dislocation energy: Introduction

 and suitable boundary conditions for the plastic distortion $P$, here Dirichlet clamping $P_{|\partial\Omega}\equiv 0$, cf.~\cite{HanReddy2013Plasticity}.
 For initial condition $P(0)\in\Sym(3)$ \eqref{eq:gradientflowP-adapted} can again be recast into\footnote{Laplace component-wise and observe that $\Delta \varepsilon_p\in\Sym(3)$ for $\varepsilon_p\in\Sym(3)$.}

 Such a model is already able to predict that smaller samples are relatively stiffer.
 However, the simple gradient terms in \eqref{eq:normen_der_hilfsterme} lack a microscopical justification.
+However, $\Delta P$ can be seen as regularization term as in \cite{Francfort1994effects}.
 Since plasticity is mediated by dislocation movements it inspires that a physically more suitable description is given by considering the \textit{dislocation density tensor} $\Curl P$ and, in first approximation, a simple quadratic function thereof to replace \eqref{eq:normen_der_hilfsterme}.
 Hence, the total stored energy can be written

 Since $\Curl$ is self-adjoint with suitable \textit{tangential} boundary conditions $P\times\nu_{|\partial\Omega}=0$, the evolution law turns into

 Note that \eqref{eq:gradientflowP-mitCurl} is necessarily an evolution for a non-symmetric plastic distortion $P$ since the contribution $\Curl\Curl P$ does not have any symmetry properties.
 Such models are called gradient plasticity models with plastic spin or distortion gradient plasticity, cf.~\cite{agn_ebobisse2010existence,agn_ebobisse2016canonical,agn_ebobisse2017fourth,agn_ebobisse2018well,Menzel2000gradientplast,MSZ2014incompatible,agn_neff2009notes,RS2017viscoplast,Wulfinghoff2015gradientplast}.